 Vendor Payment Requests: Affiliate Advisory Boards must complete, sign and submit an "Affiliate Request for Payment" form to request vendor invoice payments and reimbursements, which require a completed vendor W-9 form.
 ACF must approve expenses over \$1,000 prior to purchases to ensure expenses align with the charitable purpose of ACF and our Affiliates.
-The "Affiliate Request for Payment" form is also used for Affiliate Advisory Board members to receive reimbursement for Affiliate approved purchases.
+The "Affiliate Request for Payment" form, along with applicable invoices and receipts, must also be submitted for Affiliate Advisory Board members to receive reimbursement for Affiliate approved purchases.
+The request and documentation should be emailed to finance@alaskacf.org or mailed to the ACF office.